Generative Hints: Experiments and Results

-We conducted an experiment to evaluate the quality of the generative model required for effectively learning the hint with respect to the training data.
-Specifically, we sought to determine the FID threshold at which the generative model sufficiently captures the input distribution so that the hint learned on virtual examples transfers to the real training data.
+We conducted experiments to determine the generative model quality required for effective hint learning.
+Specifically, we identified the FID threshold where the generative model sufficiently captures the input distribution such that hints learned on virtual examples transfer to real training data.

-To do this, we trained models using generative hints across generative models with varying FID scores and computed the correlation between the hint loss on virtual examples and the hint loss applied to real training data.
-Models were trained only on virtual examples (without data augmentation on the real examples), but we assessed the hint with respect to both virtual and real data to measure how well learning from the generative model reflects the true data distribution.
-We sampled 120 points throughout the training of the 5 epochs and the correlation between the hint loss on virtual examples and on real examples was compared.
+\textbf{Experimental Setup.} Following the CheXpert setup from Section~5.3, we trained classification models using generative hints with generators of varying quality (FID scores).
+Crucially, models were trained \emph{only} on virtual examples using the hint loss (without any data augmentation on real training data), allowing us to isolate how well the generative model captures the true data distribution.
+We computed the correlation between hint loss on virtual examples and hint loss on real training data across 120 checkpoints sampled throughout 5 epochs of training.
+High correlation indicates that learning on virtual examples reflects learning on real data.